-2.5.2.1 Date of Visit (DVDATEYR - DVDATEDD)
+2.5.2.1 Date of Visit (DVDATEYR - DVDATEMM)

-There are three variables that indicate the day, month, and year a dental event occurred (DVDATEDD, DVDATEMM, and DVDATEYR, respectively).
+There are variables that indicate the month and year a dental event occurred (DVDATEMM and DVDATEYR, respectively).
 These variables have not been edited or imputed.

 2.5.2.2 Type of Provider Seen (GENDENT - DENTYPE)